-Dr. Svetlana (Lana) Popova, MD, PhDs, MPH is a Senior Scientist in the Social and Epidemiological Research (SER) Department at CAMH.
-She is also an Assistant Professor at the Dalla Lana School of Public Health, Epidemiology Division and the Factor Inwentash Faculty of Social Work, University of Toronto.
+Dr. Svetlana (Lana) Popova, MD, PhDs, MPH is a Senior Scientist in the Institute for Mental Health Policy Research at CAMH.
+She is also an Associate Professor at the Dalla Lana School of Public Health, Epidemiology Division and the Factor Inwentash Faculty of Social Work at the University of Toronto.
 She has an appointment as a Graduate Faculty Associate Member with the Institute of Medical Science, University of Toronto.

 Areas of Research